Tuwaiq-Data-Science-Bootcamp-V3/Bootcamp-Project-4-Machine-Learning/README.md

 - **Reached on time**: Target variable indicating whether the product reached on time (0 = reached on time, 1 = not reached on time).

 The dataset was obtained from the [Kaggle platform](https://www.kaggle.com/datasets/prachi13/customer-analytics) and forms the basis of our analysis and insights.

+## Exploratory Data Analysis (EDA)

+To gain insights and understand the dataset, we performed Exploratory Data Analysis (EDA) using various steps and techniques.
+Here is an overview of the steps we followed:

+1. **Head**: We started by examining the first few records in the dataset using the `head` function.
+This allowed us to get a glimpse of the data and understand its structure.

+2. **Shape**: We explored the shape of the dataset using the `shape` attribute, which provided us with the number of rows and columns in the dataset.
+This information helped us understand the overall size of the dataset.

+3. **Info**: We used the `info` function to obtain information about the dataset, including the data types of each column, the number of non-null values, and the memory usage.
+This helped us understand the data types and identify any potential data inconsistencies.

+4. **Describe**: By utilizing the `describe` function, we obtained summary statistics for numerical columns in the dataset.
+This allowed us to gain insights into the distribution, central tendency, and spread of the numerical data.

+5. **Missing Values**: We examined the presence of missing values in the dataset by using the `isnull` function and summing the null values.
+This step helped us identify any missing data and determine the extent of data completeness.

+By performing these steps, we were able to familiarize ourselves with the dataset, understand its structure, and identify any initial patterns or issues that needed further exploration.
+These insights formed the foundation for our subsequent analysis and decision-making process.
+## Additional EDA

+In addition to the initial exploratory data analysis (EDA) steps mentioned earlier, we conducted further data exploration and preprocessing.
+Here are the details of the additional EDA steps:

+1. **Dropping Rows**

+   We dropped the 'ID' column from the dataset using the `drop` function.
+This step removed the unnecessary column and reduced the dimensionality of the dataset.

+2. **Data Transformation**

+   We performed data transformation on certain columns to convert them into numerical values.
+The specific transformations are as follows:

+   - **Gender Column**: We mapped the 'Gender' column to numerical values.
+We assigned 0 for 'F' (Female) and 1 for 'M' (Male).
+This transformation allowed us to represent gender as binary values.

+   - **Warehouse_block Column**: We mapped the 'Warehouse_block' column to numerical values ranging from 0 to 4.
+This transformation assigned numeric labels to different warehouse blocks, facilitating further analysis.

+   - **Mode_of_Shipment Column**: We mapped the 'Mode_of_Shipment' column to numerical values of 0, 1, and 2.
+This transformation assigned numeric labels to different modes of shipment (Flight, Ship, and Road) for easier analysis.

+   - **Product_importance Column**: We mapped the 'Product_importance' column to numerical values of 0, 1, and 2.
+This transformation assigned numeric labels to different levels of product importance (low, medium, and high) for better analysis.

+3. **Feature Engineering**

+   We created a new feature, 'Weight_in_kg', by dividing the 'Weight_in_gms' column by 1000.
+This transformation allowed us to represent the weight in kilograms, which is a more commonly used unit.
+These additional EDA steps enhanced our understanding of the dataset and prepared the data for further analysis and modeling.